 A not too expensive parking in the center of Paris (http://www.parkingsdeparis.com/EN/reservation-motorcycle-parking-space-parking-Forum-des-Halles-Rambuteau.html).

 Campgrounds (http://translate.google.com/translate?sl=fr&tl=en&u=http%3A%2F%2Fwww.parisinfo.com%2Fhotels-paris%2Fcampings-et-hebergements-de-plein-air-1%2F), only one is inside Paris and not so good.

 - Friday night, for advanced level, starting at 10pm at the foot of the Montparnasse Tower, 14th district and returning at the same place at 1am.
 See http://www.pari-roller.com/ (http://www.pari-roller.com/)

 - Sunday afternoon, for beginners, starting at 2:30pm, at the Bastille, Boulevard Bourdon, 4th district and returning at the same place at 5:30pm.
 You can rent roller skates at "Nomades", 37 Boulevard Bourdon for about 10 euros.
 See http://www.rollers-coquillages.org/ (http://www.rollers-coquillages.org/)

 Be careful that train tickets in France are a lot more expensive when you buy them at the last moment.
 Buy them at least one week in advance.

-China, Cyprus, Czech Republic, Germany, Japan, Korea, Republic of, Latvia, Spain, Taiwan, Thailand
+China, Cyprus, Czech Republic, Germany, Japan, Latvia, South Korea, Spain, Taiwan, Thailand

 France, United Kingdom